Parenting Foster Kids with Challenging Behaviors

 Foster parents receive specific training during the process to be licensed to foster, to gain a basic understanding of why a foster child behaves the way she does and what they can to help her cope.
-Once foster parents welcome a foster child into their home, however, they can find that the child’s behaviors are particularly challenging.
+Once foster parents welcome a foster child into their home, however, they may find that the child’s behaviors are often particularly challenging.

 Creating a Family has many resources to help you who are Parenting Foster Kids with Challenging Behaviors.
 Here are a few of our more recent resources that you might find particularly helpful: